phuwin/yugioh-thecardgame/README.md

 # Yugioh

 This project is for learning Angular JS 2.
-I don not have the copyright for the images in this application.
+I do not have the copyrights for the images in this project.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.

 ## Install